crcn-archive/mojo-docs/articles/1. tutorial/3. Scaffolding/article.md

 });
 ```

-Notice `require("./index.pc")` - this is derived from [node.js](http://en.wikipedia.org/wiki/Node.js).
+Notice `require("./index.pc")` - this is derived from [commonjs](http://en.wikipedia.org/wiki/CommonJS).
 Basically, we're *requiring* a file located in the same directory of the view controller.
 This happens to be
 the template which gets displayed to the user.
 The term `paper` is terminology used for the template engine `paperclip`.
 Whereas `paper` is the template, and `clips` are the
 data-bindings. `paper: require("./index.pc")` is basically saying: "load `index.pc` from the same directory as `index.js`, and use that as a paperclip template".

-`module.exports` is also derived from `node.js`, and exposes your view controller so it can be used elsewhere.
+`module.exports` is also derived from `commonjs`, and exposes your view controller.

 Next, copy the following HTML from `views/main/index.pc` into `views/main/header/index.pc`: